Bosnian Coffee

 When talking about the history of wine growing in BiH, it is important to mention that its borders used to encompass a much broader area than today.
 Namely, the Medieval Bosnia was once, without the later adjoined southern part (Hum), a distinguished wine growing and wine producing region.
 Almost every aristocratic family had their own vineyards throughout the Middle Ages.
 This is clearly evident in the first detailed catastral records dating back to the 15th and 16th century.

-Link to Wine Route of Bosnia & Herzegovina.
+Learn about the Wine Route of Bosnia & Herzegovina.

 Presently, the production of wine in the region is limited to river basins of the rivers Neretva and Trebišnjica, corresponding to the Herzegovina wine growing region including Mostar.
 Lištica and Jablanica vineyards.
 Towards the end of the 19th century, with the first wine exports to the Western Europe, wine business becomes a significant source of income in Herzegovina, and this trend continues with market conquering all over the world.